-The Second Mrs. Hockaday
+The Second Mrs. Hockaday, a book club favorite

 Belonging to the Clayton Community Library Book Club has its perks.
 Members now spread the wealth by bringing in books they’ve read and want to share.
 That’s how I got a copy of Susan Rivers’ debut novel, The Second Mrs. Hockaday.
 Lucky me!

 Rivers has written one of the best epistolary novels I’ve ever read.
 A story told through letters can often be tiring, but Rivers keeps this Civil War narrative moving at an incredible pace.
 In between the letters are journals, newspaper articles and court documents.
 The tale is based on a true event involving a married woman who, while her husband is off fighting the war, gives birth to an illegitimate child who dies shortly after birth.
 It is a love story, a war story, and a morally confusing mystery relating to who fathered the child as well as how did the infant die.

 It begins with a letter written from a South Carolina courthouse in 1865.
 The letter is to Mildred, the beloved cousin of Placidia Fincher.
 Placidia writes of meeting Major Hockaday, hinting at how taken she was by his manner and bearing.
 She also shares the fact that her doctor has told her she is not likely to remain in jail for long.
 She then asks her cousin to send a dress and some writing paper.
 The reader, so taken with Placidia’s feelings for Major Hockaday, is almost jolted to remember she is in jail.
 Why?
 What has she done?
 Whatever the crime, romance exists, and it does so along with dark family secrets, all fodder for the staunchest mystery lover.